 In this episode, discover practical tips to help you to start using social media to market your products and services.
 Hear one small business owner's experience of getting organised on social.

 Discover top tips to help you make the most of social media, and tackle the issues of a lack of time, inclination, and knowledge.

 Looking to get started with social media and grow your brand's presence online?
 Our guide shows you how to set up a Facebook account for your business.

-Lesson 4: How to use Twitter Lists to find new customers and maintain relationships
+How to use X (Twitter) lists to find new customers